Best Places to Visit in Vietnam (2026)

 For wide views over the countryside, climb the 500 stone steps to the top of Hang Mua Peak.
 The area is also home to Bai Dinh, the largest Buddhist monastery in Vietnam, with giant statues and peaceful walking paths.

-Additionally, the nearby Bear Sanctuary Ninh Binh offers a meaningful visit, with rescued moon bears living in spacious natural enclosures.
+Additionally, the nearby Four Paws Bear Sanctuary offers a meaningful visit, with rescued moon bears living in spacious natural enclosures.
 Overall, Ninh Binh is easy to reach and offers a slower, scenic contrast to city life.

 Best Places to Visit in Central Vietnam